 The statement of net assets and the statement of changes in net assets are private purpose trust financial statements.
 They report information on all of the Trust Fund's assets, liabilities, net assets, and activities.
-Trust Fund activities are supported primarily by contributions by the Original Parties and investment income.
-The Trust Fund has no business or proprietary type activities that rely on fees and charges for support.
+The Trust Fund's activities are supported primarily by contributions by the Original Parties and investment income.
+The Trust Fund has no business or proprietary type activities that rely on fees or charges for support.